radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 1. A user on Active Directory 1 changes their password (via Ctrl+Alt+Del, a password reset tool, etc.).
 2. The `ChangePasswordFilter_x64` DLL on the domain controller captures the password change and passes it to the RadiantOne Password Filter Windows service (`RadiantOnePasswordFilter`).
-3. The service forwards the password to RadiantOne IDDM via the configured Target Endpoint, authenticated with the provided Token and ID.
+3. The service forwards the password to RadiantOne Identity Data Management via the configured Target Endpoint, authenticated with the provided Token and ID.
 4. RadiantOne processes the password update through the sync pipeline using the `password_update_rule` rule set (described below).
 5. The pipeline writes the new `unicodePwd` value to Active Directory 2.
 6. The user can now authenticate using the new password against both the source context (`o=src`) and the destination context (`o=dst`).